NiryoRobotics/niryo_one_ros/niryo_one_driver/README.md

 # Niryo One Driver

-This packages provides an interface to _ros\_control_ and handles the hardware control of motors.
+This package provides an interface to _ros\_control_ and handles the hardware control of motors.

 Here's a global overview of this package :